 As far back as 2008, the US Pharmacopoeia linked green tea supplements to 34 cases of liver damage.
 Of those, green tea was deemed a possible cause in 27 cases, and a probable cause in 7 cases.
 These researchers noted liver problems were increased when taken on an empty stomach.

-In many of the cases, green tea was part of multiple-ingredient dietary supplements or it was taken in addition to several other supplements.
-This makes pinning liver problems specifically to green tea problematic to say the last.
+In many cases, green tea was part of multiple-ingredient dietary supplements or it was taken in addition to several other supplements.
+This makes pinning liver problems specifically to green tea problematic.

-At least one study has pointed to green tea to liver failure in the case of a 16-year-old boy.
-The product he was taking contained several other ingredients and he was also taking other supplements; after analyzing the other things he was taking, the doctors theorized that the liver failure was “most likely secondary to the green tea extract-containing supplement.”
+In one study a green tea supplement was identified as the cause of liver failure in a 16-year-old boy.
+The product he was taking contained several other ingredients.
+Additionally, he was also taking other supplements.
+After analyzing the other things he was taking, the doctors theorized that the liver failure was “most likely secondary to the green tea extract-containing supplement.”

 3 Vitamin A

-Doctors in 2006 reported on a 60-year-old man who needed a liver transplant after taking high doses of vitamin A. This man was taking 500,000 IU of vitamin A for 4 months, after which he cut back to 100,000 IU for the next 6 months.
+For example, in one report, a 60-year-old man needed a liver transplant after taking high doses of vitamin A. This man was taking 500,000 IU (150 mcg) of vitamin A for 4 months, after which he cut back to 100,000 IU (3000 mcg) for the next 6 months.
 Obviously, this is far more than the RDA and can result in cirrhosis of the liver.

-Researchers in the 1990s, looking at 41 cases of vitamin A liver toxicity, noted the smallest daily dose that might lead to liver cirrhosis was 25,000 IU taken over the course of 6 years.
+Researchers in the 1990s, who reviewed 41 cases of vitamin A liver toxicity, noted the smallest daily dose that might lead to liver cirrhosis was 25,000 IU ( 7,500 mcg) taken over the course of 6 years.
 Taking 100,000 IU per day for 2.5 years resulted in similar outcomes.

 Bottom line: be careful with vitamin A supplements.
-Its potential to be liver toxic is why most multivitamins contain beta-carotene instead of vitamin A.
+Its potential to be liver toxic is why multivitamins often contain beta-carotene instead.

 4 Niacin

 Niacin, also known as vitamin B3 is well known for its ability to lower triglycerides, LDL (bad cholesterol), and raise HDL (good cholesterol).
 Because it's a vasodilator, it may also be found in some pre-workout and male enhancement supplements.
-That said, niacin can be a double-edged sword due to its liver enzyme-raising effects.
-Over the years, there have been reports of niacin-induced liver failure too.
+That said, this nutrient is assocated with hepatic problems when used in high doses.

-Another report details liver failure in a 56-year-old male taking 500-1000 mg of niacin daily for cholesterol problems.
-This man eventually died, but his emphysema likely played a role.
+Another report details liver failure in a 56-year-old male taking 500 mg to 1000 mg of niacin daily for cholesterol problems.
+This man eventually died.
+However, his emphysema likely played a role.

-In another report, a 17-year-old man developed liver failure after taking niacin supplements in an attempt to mask drug test results.
+In another report, a 17-year-old man developed liver failure after mistakenly believing niacin supplements could mask drug test results.
 The amount of niacin he was taking was not mentioned.
 The guy was also in an alcohol treatment center.
-It's possible his past problems with alcohol may have made him susceptible to the effects of niacin.
+His past problems with alcohol may have made him susceptible to the effects of niacin.

-Bottom line: Niacin is an important vitamin but people should not self-medicate to lower cholesterol.
-It should be used with a doctor who can monitor liver enzymes.
+Bottom line: Monitor liver enzymes when using niacin supplements.
 According to the CDC, there is no evidence niacin supplements can help people pass a drug test.

 Is niacin anti-aging?
 See that review for more insights.